-These processors are part of the Hitachi SH7600 Series, a series designed for embedded systems featuring:
+These processors are part of the Hitachi SH7600 brand, a series designed for embedded systems featuring:

 The specific CPU model selected for this console, the ‘SH7604’ or just ‘SH-2’, contain the following additions:

-Having two CPUs doesn’t mean that games will work twice as fast, in practice, this requires very complex programming to efficiently manage CPUs that share the same bus!
-Here is when cache comes very handy.
+Having two CPUs doesn’t mean that games will work twice as fast, in practice, however, this requires very complex programming to efficiently manage CPUs that share the same bus!
+Cache comes in handy for this occasion.

 The console contains an additional coprocessor, the Saturn Control Unit or ‘SCU’ which is composed of two modules:

 The SCU comes with 32 KB of SRAM for local use.
 It’s worth mentioning that the SCU can’t access WRAM-L.

 Since the Saturn is the first ‘3D console’ reviewed for this series, let us first go over the fundamental design changes that made way to the new generation of 3D graphics:

 This console includes two proprietary GPUs, each one serving different purposes while working concurrently.
 Some may argue that the new GPUs are an evolution of the classic VDP, while others may say it’s a complete redesign… I think it’s a bit of both.

 Having said that, let’s take a look at the two chips.

 The Video Display Processor 1 (VDP1) is a chip that draws sprites with geometric transformations.
 The results are written onto a frame-buffer, which is in turn streamed to the VDP2 for display.